Twice a week, cadets meet to perform workouts to improve their strength, prepare for their fitness assessment, and learn life-long fitness.

-AS100s take a 1 credit hour "Introduction to the Air Force" class both semesters.
+AS100s take a 1 credit hour "Heritage and Values" class both semesters.

-AS200s take a 1 credit hour "Development of Airpower" class both semesters.
+AS200s take a 1 credit hour "Team Leadership and Fundamentals" class both semesters.

-Upon Completion of LEAD, Air Force classes shift to a three credit hour class.
+Upon Completion of Field Training, Air Force classes shift to a three credit hour class.

-AS300s take a 3 credit hour "Air Force Leadership and Management" class both semesters.
+AS300s take a 3 credit hour "Leading People and Effective Communication" class both semesters.

-AS400s take a 3 credit hour "National Security and Foreign Policy" class both semesters.
+AS400s take a 3 credit hour "National Security/Leadership and Commissioning Prep" class both semesters.

 Cadets enjoy multiple extra training opportunities per year.
 Two, in particular, are Warrior Day and a 2-day Air Force Training Exercise (AFTX).
 Both events provide intense, realistic training for cadets.